mdbootstrap/adminlte-laravel/README.md

 ## Optional requirements
 * [Laravel menu](https://github.com/spatie/laravel-menu): only used with command adminlte:menu that replaces default adminlte menu with a menu with spatie/laravel-menu support.

-## Laravel 5.8
+## Laravel 5.8 and older

-This package works smoothly with Laravel 5.8 with 6.2 version.

-## Laravel 5.7

-This package works smoothly with Laravel 5.7 with 6.1 version.

-## Laravel 5.6

-This package works smoothly with Laravel 5.6 with 6.1 version.
+This package works smoothly with Laravel 5.x with 6.x version

-## Laravel 5.5

-This package now use new Laravel 5.5 feature Package Auto Discover.

 ## Laravel 5.4